This post may contain affiliate links. Please see our disclosure policy.

 Essential Oils

-While they are not necessary, I love adding pure essential oils to my cleaners such as these DIY dishwasher soap pods!
+While they are not necessary, I love adding pure essential oils to my cleaners, such as these DIY dishwasher soap pods!
 Not only do they add cleansing and purifying properties, but they also provide that fresh, satisfying scent we all cherish.

 Citrus oils like lemon, orange, and lime are my go-to oils for cleaning.
-Tea tree, lavender and rosemary also have excellent cleaning properties.
+Tea tree, lavender, and rosemary also have excellent cleaning properties.

 Note: As stated earlier, it is OK to use citrus oils on granite countertops because they do not contain citric acid.
+Be sure to avoid lemon or lime juice, as they can harm granite and other natural stones.

 Add a small amount of olive oil to a cleaning cloth and gently wipe it across the countertop area.
 Then, using a clean, dry microfiber cloth, gently buff the surface in a small circular motion.